yao-sisi/XYZ-Grocer-Marketing-Campaign-Data-Analysis/README.md

 This section is brief, I only went as many as three variables at a time since anything beyond that starts to look chaotic.

-## Conclusions - What are the answers to our questions?
+## Step 6 - Conclusions - What are the answers to our questions?

 - The profile of our average customer:
 Lives in Spain with Master’s degree, coupled up, in their 40s-70s, earns 35–68k per year, has no or one child